On the Way to Slavery-Free

 Biosphere Solar is determined to bring slavery-free solar panels to the world.
 To do this, we have embarked on a journey that we take step-by-step.
 We started by advocating on a political level for human rights and regulatory establishments.
 Now that production of Biosphere Solar’s circular solar panels has begun, we are engaging in conversations with suppliers and manufacturers to push for sourcing materials with slavery-free origins.
 Biosphere Solar is a strong supporter of European mining, where labour rights can be upheld, and is constantly on the lookout for opportunities to act on this.

+Want to know more?
+Download our sustainability commitments.
 Do you have any suggestions on how we can bring about a faster, fairer transition?
 Send us a message!

 Circularity in a linear economy